Atharva2223/Atharva2223/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm a Software Developer with a strong interest in AI/ML and Data Engineering - I love building scalable systems and turning data into impact.\
+💡 &nbsp;I'm a Software Developer with a strong interest in AI/ML and Data Engineering focused on building scalable systems.\
 🎓 &nbsp;I'm currently studying **Master in Information Technology** at **California State University, Long Beach**. <!-- e.g. "B.Tech in Computer Science at Pune University" -->\
 💼 &nbsp; Previously worked as a Software Engineer at Volkswagen Group Digital Solutions and Airtel Telecommunications.\
 🌱 &nbsp;Currently going deeper into **Large Language Models, MLOps, and Distributed Data Systems**.\